silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 {: .pull-right}

 For this chapter, we're going to use an image of a flower as an example.
-This image is made of a grid of 158,464 pixels - 128 on each side.
+This image is made of a grid of 158,464 pixels&mdash;128 on each side.
 On the right is a portion of the image zoomed in 4&times; so that you can clearly see the pixels.
 Now suppose that we want to use this image as our desktop background.
 The desktop displayed on your monitor is also a digital image measured in pixels, so our challenge is to fit the pixels of the flower into the pixels of the desktop.

 The easiest case would be if our desktop's resolution is also 128&times;128.